forestgiant/docs.forestgiant.com/content/index.md

 ---

 Our platform is a set of services and tools designed to streamline local application discovery and communication.
 Currently it is comprised of two open source microservices, Stela and Iris.
-The former provides an easy to use service discovery service, while the later is a distributed key-value store.
+The former provides an easy to use service discovery service, while the latter is a distributed key-value store.

 {{< flex-row >}}